 Hydrographic Society of America

-Calder, Brian; Brennan, Rick T.; Malzone, C; Marcus, J; and Canter, Peter, "Application of High-precision Timing Systems to Distributed Survey Systems" (2007).
-Center for Coastal and Ocean Mapping.
+Calder, Brian R.; Brennan, Rick T.; Malzone, C; Marcus, J; and Canter, Peter, "Application of High-precision Timing Systems to Distributed Survey Systems" (2007).
+U.S. Hydrographic Conference.
 410.